Environmental Studies/Geophysics: River Hydrology and Hydraulics

 The laboratory portion of ES/GPH 4 10 will require a large amount of outdoor work on the college stream.
 Most of this fieldwork will have to be conducted regardless of weather conditions.
 In fact, fieldwork during rain events is ideal because it will allow for direct observation of the channel during flood stage.
 These observations may be critical in properly designing the restored channel.
 Students should wear appropriate warm clothing and/or rain gear.
 A small backpack and bottle of water are also advisable.
 Students should be prepared for outdoor work when they arrive for lab.

 The laboratory is an integral portion of the course.
 The laboratory time will be used to gather the information necessary to complete a restoration design.
 Numerous site characterization techniques will be used with a variety of associated equipment.
-We will also have an optional a Saturday fieldtrip to see channel restoration efforts applied in different portions of the state.
+We will also have an optional Saturday field trip to see channel restoration efforts applied in different portions of the state.
 The Saturday trip will be important to show how restoration efforts change when fish habitat is a major goal of the project.
 A second Saturday laboratory time is reserved in the event that the data collection effort cannot be completed during the normal laboratory period.

 Many labs will require a short write up (3-5 pages) and some calculations.
 These intermediate assignments will be used to assess peoples progress on the final project.
 Laboratory reports should be typed.
 All values should be clearly labeled and include appropriate units to allow for identification of the calculation processes.
 Illegible or indecipherable work may be returned and will be graded as late.
 Avoid the use of spiral binders or please cut away the paper fringe that develops on this style of paper.
 It is advisable to start the assignments early enough to allow time for questions that may arise.